huawei-noah/SMARTS/zoo/CONTRIBUTING.md

 * Sign the [Contributor License Agreement](https://cla-assistant.io/huawei-noah/SMARTS) for huawei-noah/SMARTS.
 * Push your changes to your fork of the repository.
 * Create a pull request to the repository.
-* The developer team reviews the pull request and gives review comments.
+* The community and development team will review the request and provide feedback.